 Can Kakadu National Park be done as a day trip?

-It's possible to do a day trip to Kakadu from Darwin, and a few tour operators offer one-day options.
-We recommend spending more time if possible - there is just too much to see and do!
+It’s possible to do a day trip to Kakadu from Darwin, and a few tour operators offer one-day options.
+We recommend spending more time if you can – there’s just too much to see and do!
 Try to spend at least a couple of days and nights here.

 Do I need any passes or permits to visit Kakadu National Park?